Ilocos Norte: During the Marcos dictatorship

-Recent history
+Contemporary

+The municipality of Batac became a component city by virtue of Republic Act No. 9407 which sought to convert the municipality into a city.
+The law was ratified on June 23, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

 Ilocos Norte was among the provinces affected by the COVID-19 pandemic in the Philippines, reporting its first three cases of COVID-19 on March 31, 2020, including a male patient each from Batac and Paoay, and former senator Bongbong Marcos, who had arrived from travel to Spain.
 Ilocos Norte experienced surges in cases in 2021, with the spike reported in August 2021 being attributed to the Delta variant of the virus.

 Geography

 Ilocos Norte covers a total area of 3,467.89 km2 occupying the northern tip of the Ilocos Region in Luzon.
 The province is bordered by Cagayan to the extreme northeast, Apayao to the east, and Abra to the southeast, Ilocos Sur to the southwest, the South China Sea to the west, and the Luzon Strait to the north.